philipturner/transimpedance-amplifier/README.md

 ## July 27, 2025

 One of the most important tests should be feedback loop stability.
 With the SPICE simulations, I can predict what values for input capacitance will send the circuit into oscillations.
 Pick a conservative value(s) for a capacitor DUT that satisfies this condition, without making the current exceed its dynamic range (simply reduce the frequency of the signal).

+The first prototype will test two TIA variants.
+The first will be the standard OPA627 + 100 MΩ design used in most DIY STM projects.
+This will give a baseline for tracing failures, if the complex 2-stage design does not work at all.

+I should see whether testing hardware, such as a handheld oscilloscope, can generate an input function.
+This would remove the need for a hard-coded triangle wave generator on the PCB.
+However, I might include the triangle wave generator anyway, for completeness and/or more debugging options.
+It also provides experience designing with digital/nonlinear components (comparator & Schmitt trigger), which may couple into the analog components against my wishes.
+There should be a simple way to disconnect the generator from power pins.
+It could be helpful to make the generator's capacitor swappable, so the frequency can change.